Watchdog faults VA chief over handling of sex assault report | Federal News Network

 President-elect Joe Biden is pledging to rebuild trust in the VA and better agency relations with Congress, including boosting medical services for women veterans.
 On Thursday, Biden said he will nominate Denis McDonough, who served as President Barack Obama’s White House chief of staff, to be VA secretary.

-The congressional staffer filed her assault complaint in September 2019 after visiting the VA medical center for an appointment.
+Goldstein filed her assault complaint in September 2019 after visiting the VA medical center for an appointment.
 She has told media outlets that she was buying a snack in the hospital cafeteria when an unidentified man slammed his body into hers and propositioned her.
-Her case was ultimately closed by the inspector general’s office and Justice Department this year due to lack of enough evidence to bring charges.
+Her case was ultimately closed by the inspector general’s office and Justice Department this year due to lack of enough evidence.

 The VA medical center in Washington has had a history of complaints from women about harassment that were widely known by senior officials, according to the report.